Vyral/base-template/_posts/2020-02-06-is-it-time-to-open-your-own-real-estate-office.md

 youtube_code: hGCFHg_6B7g
 ---

-{% include youtube.html %}<center>Today, I’m asking YOU a question: Is it time that you considered opening your own real estate office?</center>
+{% include youtube.html %}

+<center>Today, I&rsquo;m asking YOU a question: Is it time that you considered opening your own real estate office?</center>

+&nbsp;

 Perhaps you’ve observed that there’s a natural progression in the real estate industry: An agent gets their real estate license, they start closing a few deals, they get productive, they become overwhelmed by business, and then they start building a team—a buyer’s agent, an administrative assistant, a listing specialist, and so on.